brightdigit/ContributeWordPress/Content/articles/understanding-optionals-in-swift.md

 ---
 title: Understanding Optionals in Swift
 date: 2018-01-04 14:14
-description: "Optionals are a fairly unique concept in Swift.
-While Objective-C used pointers, Swift has an inherent syntax for optionals\u2026"
+description: Optionals are a fairly unique concept in Swift.
+While Objective-C used pointers, Swift has an inherent syntax for optionals…
-featuredImage: /media/images/brightdigit/2018/01/2000px-Question_Mark.svg_.png
+featuredImage: /media/wp-images/brightdigit/2018/01/2000px-Question_Mark.svg_.png
 ---
 Optionals are a fairly unique concept in Swift.
 While Objective-C used pointers which could be nil and C\# had a Nullable generics type for